Carolyn Tyler Guidry

-Carolyn Tyler-Guidry, a bishop of the African Methodist Episcopal Church was the first woman appointed to be a presiding elder in the Fifth Episcopal District of the AME Church and the second woman to become a bishop in the denomination.
+Carolyn Tyler Guidry (sometimes spelled Tyler-Guidry), a bishop of the African Methodist Episcopal Church, was the first woman appointed to be a presiding elder in the Fifth Episcopal District of the AME Church and the second woman to become a bishop in the denomination.

 Biography

-Tyler-Guidry was born on August 25, 1937, in Jackson, Mississippi.
-Tyler-Guidry attended J.P.
+Tyler Guidry was born on August 25, 1937 in Jackson, Mississippi.
+She attended J.P.
 Campbell College in Jackson and received an Associate of Arts Degree in Business and Secretarial Science degree.
 She then began working for the National Association for the Advancement of Colored People.
-Tyler-Guidry held the women's voter registration chair.
+Tyler Guidry held the women's voter registration chair.
 In 1964, she was hired by the Security Pacific Bank in California where she worked for twelve years.

-In 1977, Tyler-Guidry attended the Los Angeles Bible School to pursue the path of ministry, and was ordained as an itinerant Elder that year.
-Tyler-Guidry then served as the pastor of the First African Methodist Episcopal (A.M.E.)
+In 1977, she attended the Los Angeles Bible School to pursue the path of ministry, and was ordained as an itinerant Elder that year.
+She then served as the pastor of the First African Methodist Episcopal (A.M.E.)
 Church in Indio, California, where she oversaw renovations to the church and parsonage, and the creation of a day care center.

 In 1983, she was appointed to the Cain Memorial A.M.E.
 Church in Bakersfield, California, where she served for five years.
 Cary B. Tyler, her first husband, died in 1988.

-In 1989, Tyler-Guidry became the first female to be appointed to a major metropolitan church when she was appointed to the Walker Temple A.M.E.
+In 1989, Tyler Guidry became the first female to be appointed to a major metropolitan church when she was appointed to the Walker Temple A.M.E.
 Church, with 600 members, in Los Angeles.

 In 1994, she became the first female appointed to presiding elder in the Fifth Episcopal District.
 In this role she oversaw 19 churches in Los Angeles.
-Tyler-Guidry ran for election for bishop in 1996 and 2000; while her first two efforts were unsuccessful, her willingness to stand for election helped raise visibility for women clergy.
+Tyler Guidry ran for election for bishop in 1996 and 2000; while her first two efforts were unsuccessful, her willingness to stand for election helped raise visibility for women clergy.
 In 2000, Vashti Murphy McKensie become the first woman elected bishop in the A.M.E.
 Church.
-In July 2004, Tyler-Guidry became the second woman to be elected as bishop in the A.M.E.
+In July 2004, Tyler Guidry became the second woman to be elected as bishop in the A.M.E.
 Church.
 That same year, she received her master's of theology from Fuller Theological Seminary.